 B-stall is for fast descents in emergency situations only.
 B-stall is performed by symmetrically pulling down on the B-risers.
+The load applied on the B lines during this manoeuvre is not very good for your wing; only use it in emergency situations.

 To initiate the B-stall place your fingers between the lines above the maillons on the B risers.
 Do not release the brake handles.
 As you pull the B-lines down the airflow over the wing is broken and the glider loses its forward speed but remains open and you will descend at around 6 m/s.

 If you pull too much B-line the glider may horseshoe and move around a lot.
-If this happens, release the B risers.

-To exit the B-stall the B-risers should be released symmetrically and in one smooth, progressive motion.
+To exit the B-stall the B-risers should be released symmetrically and in one smooth, fast progressive motion.
 The glider will resume normal forward flight without further input.
 Check you have forward flight again before using the brakes.
+Do not release the B lines slowly, this may lead to a parachutal stall.